RHIE-coder/Playground.Ethereum/_oLD/blog/[02]example.md

 <br>
 <br>

-### :key: Data Locations - Storage, Memory and Calldata
+### 🔑 Data Locations - Storage, Memory and Calldata

 Variables are declared as either storage, memory or calldata to explicitly specify the location of the data.